KSundstrom/koala-online/README.md

 ## Copyright

-Copyright © 2016 Kasper Sundström
+Copyright © 2016 K. Sundström

 All rights retained.
 You may not without permission reproduce, distribute, or create derivative works from this work.